-2016 marks the 5th anniversary of the Richmond Earth Day Youth (REaDY) Summit, with the theme "Change Happens Now: The World is Rooted in our Backyard"!
-The 2016 REaDY Summit was hosted at Hugh Boyd Secondary School on April 23, 2016, and included engaging keynote speakers, interactive workshops and exhibits, and lots of great tips and tricks to make sustainable changes in our community.
-Stay tuned to this webpage and the REaDY Facebook page next year at www.facebook.com/readysummit for more information about REaDY 2017!
+2017 marks the 6th anniversary of the Richmond Earth Day Youth (REaDY) Summit, with the theme "Growing Towards Another 150"!
+The 2017 REaDY Summit will take place at Hugh Boyd Secondary School on April 22, 2017, and includes engaging keynote speakers, interactive workshops and exhibits, and lots of great tips and tricks to make sustainable changes in our community.
+Stay tuned to this webpage and the REaDY Facebook page www.facebook.com/readysummit for more information about REaDY 2017!

 REaDY Summit is a fun, free, and inspiring youth led environmental conference.
 We aim to promote environmental sustainability awareness for all ages in the local community and beyond.

-For the 2nd year in a row, 2016 keynotes will be inspirational youth, in keeping with the REaDY Summit 'by-youth and for-youth' legacy!
-Kate Hodgson and Jay Matsushiba, two youth environmental leaders, will discuss their inspiring experiences in local environmental stewardship and leadership.
+For the 3rd year in a row, 2017 keynotes will be inspirational youth, in keeping with the REaDY Summit 'by-youth and for-youth' legacy!
+David Isaac and Abhayjeet Singh Sachal, two youth environmental leaders, will discuss their inspiring experiences in local environmental stewardship and leadership.